 Once again, a special lunch exclusively for Fellows-in-Training will be offered on Sunday, October 7th during the Postgraduate Course.
 This year's session will be "Employment Agreements and Financial Considerations."
 Attorney Marc L. Davidson will cover topics including Contacts, Compensation, Shareholder Agreements, Life and Disability Insurance, and Estate Planning.
 Don't delay, as the luncheon sells out every year.

 This luncheon is available to all trainees in gastroenterology and hepatology, and has a fee of $40.
-To register, please visit the ACG 2018 registration page.
+Online register is now closed, please visit the onsite registration desk in Philadelphia for availability.

 Hands-on Workshop Center - Trainee-only Sessions